deconf/Clicky-Analytics-for-WP/readme.txt

 === Clicky Analytics ===
 Contributors: deconf
 Donate link: https://deconf.com/donate/
-Tags: clicky,analytics,clicky analytics,stats
-Requires at least: 2.8
+Tags: clicky, analytics, clicky analytics, stats, statistics Requires at least: 2.8
 Tested up to: 5.0
 Requires PHP: 5.2.4
-Stable tag: 1.6
+Stable tag: 1.6.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin will display Clicky Web Analytics data and statistics inside your WordPress Blog.
+This plugin will display Clicky Web Analytics data and statistics inside your WordPress Administration Dashboard.

 == Description ==
-Using a widget, [Clicky Analytics Plugin](https://deconf.com/clicky-analytics-dashboard-wordpress/) displays detailed info and statistics about: online users, number of visits, number of actions, bounce rates, organic searches, time average directly on your Admin Dashboard.
+Using a widget, [Clicky Analytics Plugin](https://deconf.com/clicky-analytics-dashboard-wordpress/) displays detailed info and stats about: online users, number of visits, number of actions, bounce rates, organic searches, time average directly on your Admin Dashboard.

 This plugin automatically inserts <a href="http://clicky.com/66508224" target="_blank">Clicky Web Analytics</a> tracking code in each page of your website.

-Authorized users can also view Clicky statistics like visitors and top searches, on frontend, at the end of each article.
+Authorized users can also view Clicky stats like visitors and top searches, on frontend, at the end of each article.

-Clicky Admin Dashboard features:
+#### Clicky Admin Dashboard features:

 - you can access your website's basic statistics in a widget on your Administration Dashboard
 - cache feature, this improves loading speeds